Sri Lanka President Near Airport As Exile Rumours Spread - UrduPoint

 The succession process could take between three days -- the minimum time taken to convene parliament -- and a maximum of 30 days allowed under the statute.

+If Rajapaksa does step down on Wednesday, the vote would take place on July 20, the parliamentary speaker said.

-The main opposition Samagi Jana Balawegaya (SJB) party was huddled in talks with smaller political groups Monday to secure support for their leader Sajith Premadasa.
+The main opposition party Samagi Jana Balawegaya (SJB) held talks with smaller political groups Monday to secure support for their leader Sajith Premadasa.

 An SJB official said they reached a tentative agreement with dissidents in Rajapaksa's SLPP to support 55-year-old Premadasa, who lost the 2019 presidential election.